 Because that air mass was so cold, there was an extreme pressure gradient, and that is why those gusty winds hit speeds upwards of 80 and 90 MPH winds.

 The National Weather Service in San Diego reported winds at about 88 MPH.
-Luckily it is going to be a swift event.
+Jimenez said it will be a swift event.
 The fire will continue even if the wind dies down, and that is because there is so much dry fuel out there, Jimenez said.

 el Don staff writer Matt Weiner contributed to this story